xythobuz/xythobuz.github.io/input/projects/giessomat.md

 The water tank is realized using a generic 5l liquid tank, with two holes drilled for the fill switches.
 The holders for the fertilizer bottles, as well as the bottlecaps, are specifically designed to fit my 1l fertilizer bottles.

 I designed all the 3D printed parts with OpenSCAD.
-You can find [the files](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/giessomat) on my Gitea.
+You can find [the files](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/giessomat) in the Git repo.

 <!--%
 lightgallery([